-\ Most important, we must rebuild our lost reputation for trustworthiness.
-"We must again become a nation that can be reupon to live up to its commitments.
+Most important, we must rebuild our lost reputation for trustworthiness.
+We must again become a nation that can be relupon to live up to its commitments.

-In 1976, Candidate Jimmy Carter said: "I am concerned wi the way in which our country, as well as the Soviet Union, Briand France have poured arms into certain Arab countries-five (six times more than Israel receives."
+In 1976, Candidate Jimmy Carter said: "I am concerned with the way in which our country, as well as the Soviet Union, Brit and France have poured arms into certain Arab countries-five countries more than Israel receives."

 But it was Mr. Carter who agreed to sell sixty F-15 fighte to Saudi Arabia.
 To get the Congress to go along, he assured these aircraft would not have certain offensive capabilities.

-Now, the Secretary of Defense tells us he cannot say whether th commitment to Congress will be honored.
+Now, the Secretary of Defense tells us he cannot say whether the commitment to Congress will be honored.

-It was Mr. Carter who agreed to sell one hundred main batt tanks to Jordan.
+It was Mr. Carter who agreed to sell one hundred main battletanks to Jordan.

-It was Mr. Carter who agreed to provide U.S. licensed turb engines for Iraqi warships.
+It was Mr. Carter who agreed to provide U.S. licensed turbi engines for Iraqi warships.

-Meanwhile, Israel is being increasingly isolated by international terrorism and by U.M. resolutions designed to undermine Israel's position in the world while Carter stands by and watches.
+Meanwhile, Israel is being increasingly isolated by international terrorism and by U.N. resolutions designed to undermine Israel's position in the world while Carter stands by and watches.

-I was appalled to see the Carter Administration abstain fronting on, rather than veto, the Resolution passed by the Unite Nations Security Council two weeks ago, totally disregarding the Democratic Platform promises of 1975 and 1980.
-As I stated the that Resolution not only undermines progress toward peace by putting the United Nations on record against Israel and on one side of the sensitive issue of the status of Jerusalem; it also presumes to order other nations-including our Dutch ally-to motheir.embassies from Jerusalem.
+I was appalled to see the Carter Administration abstain fro voting on, rather than veto, the Resolution passed by the United Nations Security Council two weeks ago, totally disregarding the Democratic Platform promises of 1976 and 1980.
+As I stated then that Resolution not only undermines progress toward peace by putting the United Nations on record against Israel and on one side of the sensitive issue of the status of Jerusalem; it also presumes to order other nations-including our Dutch ally-to most their.embassies from Jerusalem.